k3jph/corona/_posts/2017-02-03-regulatory-reduction-benefit-cost-analysis.md

 That is, do the benefits outweigh the costs.

-Now, contrary to popular believe, governmental regulation is not meant to keep bureaucrats busy.[1.
-Well, it might be at the state level.
-For instance, Florida requires licensure for interior design.
-This, obviously, serves no useful purpose.]
-Every Federal rulemaking since the 1980s has been shown to provide a greater benefit than its cost.
+Now, contrary to popular believe, governmental regulation is not meant to keep bureaucrats busy.[^florida]  Every Federal rulemaking since the 1980s has been shown to provide a greater benefit than its cost.
 That's why we have rules regulating medication, but not herbal supplements.
 You can't hurt yourself with them, there's no